Skip to content

 body: JSON.stringify({ message: currentInput })

-We’ll change it to send the full conversation:
+We’ll enhance it to include the full conversation:

 // With memory